Woman sues Kraft Heinz for $5M, says mac and cheese preparation isn’t as advertised

 - “First, consumers must ‘REMOVE lid and Cheese Sauce Pouch.’

-- Next, they must ‘ADD water to fill line in cup.
+- Next, they must ‘ADD water to fill the line in the cup.
 STIR.’

 - Finally, they should ‘STIR IN contents of cheese sauce pouch.’